 Workshop and seminars - Any homeowner who is delinquent on their mortgage or facing a foreclosure can attend a free foreclosure prevention clinic in San Diego.
 Sessions are organized by non-profit HUD approved counseling agencies, the local county library network, and other organizations that are based in the county.
 Homeowners can get free advice and help in dealing with a current or potential foreclosure filing.
-Click here.
+Find foreclosure clinics in San Diego.

 Consumer Credit Counseling has multiple offices around the county.
 Counselors provide financial counseling, access to debt repayment programs, housing and foreclosure assistance programs, financial literacy programs, and credit report and repair counseling.
 Assists clients in establishing an repayment program with creditors as needed.
 Dial 866-889-9347.

 The county is served by several other non-profit credit and housing counseling agencies.
 Some are local organizations, and others are part of a nationwide network.
-Find more San Diego credit counseling locations.
+Find more San Diego County free credit counseling locations.

 Low income children as well as their parents may be able to turn to the government funded, but locally run, Head Start and Early Head Start programs.
 It offers education assistance, medical care, food, and a host of other social services for children up to five years old.
 More on San Diego Head Start as well as phone numbers to call for help.